daeuk23/Medicine-Inventory-management/readme.md

 ## Currently Updated Features
 -> interface for adding and changing inventory: nov 29th
 -> Change to a more direct interface (Easily understandable): nov 29th
--> Added validation formulas for memory usage ,optimization and residual data erasure: Dec 2
+-> Added validation formulas for memory usage ,optimization and residual data decomposition: Dec 2nd
+-> Errors by duplecate Item fetched: Dec 2nd
 => your welcome for contact me for colaborate using this basic forms.
 - Email: a24738598@gmail.com  , Phone: 647-879-3598